REACHING OUT TO NATIVE AMERICAN YOUTH TO INSPIRE READING, WRITING, AND HIGHER

 contest for Native American high school students and is designed to

-encourage young Native Americans to write about the progress
+encourage young Native Americans to write about their experiences as a member of a Native American community and the culture that inspires them.

 The voices that emerge from this program